dahliaOS/dahlia-os-build/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **What kind of a bug is it?**
-Describe what kind of a bug it is. [e.g. Typo, visual, application bug, OS bug]
+Describe what kind of a bug it is.

 **To Reproduce**
 Steps to reproduce the behavior: